 ARC Power Rwanda

-The portable and modular mini-grids were developed by ARC Power and can each connect between 100 and 600 households or businesses in a village, providing productive-use, A/C power for lighting and mobile charging, as well as the ability to use appliances and machinery, enabling the development of small businesses.
-The modular nature of the units also allows for increased capacity to be added following the initial installation, ensuring that supply can be ramped up in line with demand.
+The energy is sold on a pay-as-you-go basis to off-grid customers who previously have had to rely on traditional energy such as kerosene, diesel and fuel wood.
+The portable and modular mini-grids were developed by ARC Power and can each connect between 100 and 600 households or businesses in a village, providing electricity for improved lighting and mobile charging, as well as appliances and machinery for productive use of energy, enabling the development of small businesses.